ermalaliraj/python-lda-topic-modeling-ec-laws/README.md

     lda_model = LdaModel(corpus=bow_corpus, id2word=id2word)
     ```
 3. Calculate the topic probabilities for each document in the training data.
 The heights probability, is treated as the predicted Topic for the specific document.
-After iterating all the documents we build the mapper 'topic_to_documents' as follow:
+After iterating all the documents we build the mapper `topic_to_documents` as follow:
     ```
     [
         [topic0, [docName1, docName2, docName3]]